 You may find that engaging in a relaxing pool yoga session can help you to sleep better at night, as your body is relieved from stress and your mind is free from the calming and peaceful atmosphere.
 Learning to balance in the water improves your overall balance and leaves you feeling more flexible than before.

 The yoga poses that one can practice inside a pool are divided into three.
 There are some for beginners, intermediate and advanced swimmers.

-For the beginners, some of the poses to try include Bharadvaja’s twist, the cat pose, the corpse pose, the child’s pose, the cobra pose, the cow pose, the bridge pose and the chair pose.
+For the beginners, some of the poses to try include Bharadvaja’s twist, the cat pose, the corpse pose, the child’s pose, the cobra pose, the cow pose, the bridge pose, and the chair pose.
 Some of these such as the corpse pose should only be done by people who cannot swim and thus float in water, if not, then they can practice with the help of another person standing over them.

-For the intermediate, the poses include the warrior pose, the camel pose, the eagle pose, the boat pose, the dolphin plank pose, the bow pose and the extended hand-to-big-toe pose.
+For the intermediate, the poses include the warrior pose, the camel pose, the eagle pose, the boat pose, the dolphin plank pose, the bow pose, and the extended hand-to-big-toe pose.
 These are not easy, but neither are they that hard.
 A beginner should be able to catch up in no time.

-The advanced lot poses include the lord of the dance pose, the warrior II pose, the shoulder-pressing pose, the lotus pose and the side-reclining leg lift pose.
+The advanced lot poses include the lord of the dance pose, the warrior II pose, the shoulder-pressing pose, the lotus pose, and the side-reclining leg lift pose.

 National Pools & Spas

 Did you find the information on this article useful?
 Continue reading about the perfect yoga poses to practice in your pools and spas on our blog.
 We also offer great pool designing that will have you practice safe swimming pool yoga at the comfort of your house.
-Visit us today at National Pools & Spas and have one our professional backyard specialists take you through our variety of pools and answer all the questions you might have.
+Visit us today at National Pools & Spas and have one of our professional backyard specialists take you through our variety of pools and answer all the questions you might have.